 An atomic clock runs at a very precise frequency.
 We use that clock’s frequency as a measure of “Psy-Time”, namely, the second.
 However, that leap from frequency to “Psy-Time” is an intuitive, psychological leap and calls for critical thinking analysis.

 By analogy, the human eye receives light of a certain frequency from a rose and thinks that “the rose is red”, However, that quote is an inaccurate description of physical reality.
-The more correct description is that the light coming from a rose has a certain frequency that is then interpreted by the brain as appearing to be “red”.
+The more correct description is that the light coming from a rose has a certain frequency that is then interpreted by the most human brains as appearing to be “red”.
 However, the color is perceived differently by different brains – color blind people may see it as green and some animals see it as a shade of gray – the redness is a product of how our brains interpret the physical stimulus.
-I contend that “Psy-Time” is a psychological generalization of the perception of many physical motions or cycles, etc..
+I contend that “Psy-Time” is a psychological generalization of the perception of many physical motions or cycles, etc. When we view dynamic processes or motion, we interpret that as seeing time flowing, but what’s happening physically is that energy is causing motion and change.
+We interpret motion/change as time flowing, but what we are seeing is the manifestation of energy and the associated motion within 3D space.

 Replacing “Psy-Time” Solely With “Proper Time” in Physics